 Gluten intolerance is a medical condition that occurs when the body reacts negatively to traces of gluten found inside foods.
-It’s manifested in certain symptoms that most patients tend to suffer from, some of which are mentioned below:
+It can be incredibly frustrating when you’re trying to determine what’s wrong.
+I’ve been there!
+It’s manifested in certain symptoms that most patients tend to suffer from, some of the most common ones are mentioned below.

 1. Keratosis Pilaris

 Though harmless to the patient, Keratosis causes rough patches and small bumps to develop around the upper arms, cheeks, buttocks, and thighs.
 While these may not itch they are definitely unsightly to look at.
 As the name suggests, it’s caused by excess buildup of keratin protein inside the body.

 In normal situations, this substance protects the skin from bacterial infections and other related conditions.
 But when it becomes too much in the body a condition known as ‘chicken skin’ may develop.
 This is typically caused by vitamin A and fatty acid deficiency, brought about by malabsorption of nutrients arising from gluten destroying the villi.
 Keratosis usually affects those aged 30 years and below.

 Studies show that 20% of married Celiac men experience infertile marriages as well as poor semen count, deformities in sperm shape and motility are other common symptoms.
 Women may also have problems trying to give birth, with constant miscarriages experienced each time they try to conceive.